 Ceramides applied to the skin are absorbed into the lower layers.
 They can then begin to rebuild the ceramides layer, which, according to research, can be depleted by 30% by turning sixty years old.

 Improving this layer is vital if a woman wants to retain or achieve a more youthful appearance, as ceramides are necessary to keep skin looking plump and firm.
 Ceramides are most commonly found in higher-end anti-aging formulas, as they are one of the more expensive ingredients.

 Ceramides can be found in many forms, including Lacto or Phyto.

 Do ceramides work?

 Some claim that all evidence supporting the functionality of ceramides is subjective and anecdotal.
-Women worldwide have seen incredible effects with even just a single use of a product containing ceramides.
+However, women worldwide have seen incredible effects with even just a single use of a product containing ceramides.

-Unlike retinol and other anti-aging ingredients, which can severely dry out the skin and even irritate it if the formulations are not correct, ceramides have the exact opposite effect.
+Unlike retinol and other anti-aging ingredients, which can severely dry the skin and even irritate it if the formulations are incorrect, ceramides have the exact opposite effect.
 Ceramides provide a deep surge of intense moisture.
-Skin appears smoother, brighter, and less wrinkled.
+As a result, skin appears smoother, brighter, and less wrinkled.

-For those willing to go out on a limb and try a new product, try an anti-aging serum or moisturizer that contains ceramides to give an instant burst of hydration and replenish your complexion today!
+For those willing to go out on a limb and try a new product, try an anti-aging serum or moisturizer containing ceramides to give instant hydration and replenish your complexion today!